DxNext/2016-Oct-L2/Data/Module2-GainInsights/README.md

 1. In the **Author and Deploy** blade of the Data Factory, click **New pipeline** button on the toolbar (click ellipsis button if you don't see the New pipeline button).

-1. Change the **name** to "JsonLogsToTabularPipeline" and set the description to "Create tabular data using Hive".
+1. Change the **name** to "HadoopPipeline" and set the description to "Create tabular data using Hive".

 1. Set the **start** date to be 3 days before the current date (for instance: "2016-10-16T00:00:00Z").